-Eric Sagara is the News Applications Fellow at ProPublica.
+Eric Sagara was a News Applications Fellow at ProPublica.
 Prior to that he was a reporter on the Newark Star-Ledger's data team.
-He is originally from Arizona where he reported on business, education, crime and government.
+He is originally from Arizona, where he reported on business, education, crime and government.

 Nearly a third of the 155,000 guns officials recovered in 2012 were traced back to sources outside the state they were found in, according to data compiled by the Bureau of Alcohol, Tobacco and Firearms.
 Use this tool to see firearms traces in each state that year.

 In 2010, the Labor Department issued a new fact sheet clarifying when an intern needs to be paid under federal labor law.
 We collected the case files for all the internship investigations the Labor Department concluded in the three years after issuing new regulations.

 Pharmaceutical company payments to health care professionals dropped between 2011 and 2012 among most of the companies and categories ProPublica tracks, driven in part by increased transparency as well as blockbuster drugs losing patent protection.
 Research payments, however, have increased among th